Thesupereevee1/ProdigyHacks/README.md

 The best hacks for prodigy

 ## How to use:
+### EASY
 Simply open the file that sounds more interesting, click the "Raw" button, then copy the code Next on prodegy open the url area and type javascript: then paste the code and hit enter!

+### MED
+Simply open the file that sounds more interesting, click the "Raw" button, then copy the code Next on prodegy open the make a bookbar and type javascript: then paste the code and hit enter.
+Then click the bookbar

 rxzyx made some of these hacks!
 PXIFusion made some of these hacks!